Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Introduction

-To address these challenges, we firstly reformulate conventional static DFL into a decision-focused continual learning (DFCL) paradigm, as illustrated in Fig.~\ref{fig:intro}(c).
+To address these challenges, we reformulate conventional static DFL into a decision-focused continual learning (DFCL) paradigm, as illustrated in Fig.~\ref{fig:intro}(c).
 DFCL sequentially learns over a stream of PLS tasks in an online manner.
-Inspired by the concept of Elastic Weight Consolidation (EWC) \citep{CL_regularization}, we derive a regularization method that constrains updates to parameters critical for past decision mappings.
+Inspired by Elastic Weight Consolidation (EWC) \cite{CL_regularization}, we derive a regularization method that constrains updates to parameters critical for past decision mappings.
 This design allows the forecasting model to preserve decision-effective information accumulated from previous tasks while adapting to new task conditions.
-Compared to replay-based continual learning that require frequent re-optimization over historical data \citep{CL_replay}, the proposed approach preserves cross-task generalization without repeated evaluations of the embedded optimization layer.
-Moreover, the embedded non-differentiability of the PLS scheduling problem is also addressed through a differentiable surrogate that locally convexifies the problem when back-propagating gradients.
-The remained convex structure can be efficiently differentiated through implicit differentiation \citep{OptNet}.
-In the case studies calibrated to the Jurong Port, it is observed that conventional task-specific DFL settings indeed fail to sustain decision performance when sequentially adapted to task streams.
-The proposed DFCL consistently outperforms statistic-based learning (SBL) and existing DFL methods.
+Compared to replay-based continual learning, which requires frequent re-optimization over historical data \cite{CL_replay}, the proposed approach preserves cross-task generalization without repeated evaluations of the embedded optimization layer.
+Moreover, the embedded non-differentiability of the PLS scheduling problem is addressed through a differentiable surrogate that locally convexifies the problem during back-propagation.
+The remaining convex structure can then be efficiently differentiated through implicit differentiation \cite{OptNet}.
+In a representative benchmark inspired by Jurong Port, conventional task-specific DFL settings indeed fail to sustain decision performance when sequentially adapted to task streams.
+The proposed DFCL consistently outperforms statistic-based learning (SBL) and existing DFL baselines.
 The main contributions of this work are summarized as follows:

 \begin{itemize} \item A novel task-adaptive predict-then-optimize framework is proposed for PLS scheduling, which enables continually learning a decision-aligned forecasting model while preserving generalization over an unbounded task stream.